-- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns via an INSET day training session. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning via specific online safety training, annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively via email, e-bulletins, staff meetings. - New Ash Green Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies, via input from knowledgeable and experienced staff, inviting input at staff meetings. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+- o Visitors have access to a safeguarding leaflet - o New staff complete TEP induction safeguarding training and will also have an introduction from a DSL. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - o Annual INSET for child protection usually school led (KCC led in 2023) - o Training in how to use online system to record concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - o Included in annual update training - o Separate online safety training in spring term. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - o Weekly briefing meetings have safeguarding on the agenda - o Staff meetings include safeguarding. - o Regular specific safeguarding staff meeting and SLT meetings. - Wateringbury CE Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - o Input from knowledgeable and experienced staff - o Inviting input at staff meetings - o Staff involved in safeguarding review process - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated via annual updates, or refresher training every two years. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated. - o Governors attend induction training - o Annual update training from TEP before ratifying the policy. - The DSL and headteacher provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.